pierre-24/blog.pierrebeaujean.net/content/posts/0002-hindered-rotor/index.md

 ```

 As you can see, the inputs are the reduced inertia moment (in AMU  Å²), the barrier (in kJ mol⁻¹), the vibrational frequency (in cm⁻¹), and $\sigma$.
+It provides correction to the mode if it would have been described by a QHO.
-It predicts that if the mode located at 310 cm⁻¹ is described by a QHO, then, one should apply a correction of -0.35 kJ mol⁻¹ to the free Helmotz energy to account for the hindered rotation.
+Here, it predicts that if the mode located at 310 cm⁻¹ was described by a QHO, then, one should apply a correction of -0.35 kJ mol⁻¹ to the free Helmotz energy to correct it and describe a hindered rotation.

 It should be noted that Gaussian provides a keyword to perform the analysis, [`freq=HinderedRotor`](https://gaussian.com/freq/).
 Provided that it recognize the rotation (this is not the case for ferrocene), it also propose different correction.